Skip to main contentAccessibility Statement

 • Duty to Cooperate – The Council will engage with other authorities and organisations to ensure it satisfies the Duty to Cooperate and prepares a Statement of Common Ground.

-• Budget pressures – The Council has identified a requirement to make quite significant efficiency savings over the next 3 years.
+• Budget pressures - The Council has identified a requirement to make quite significant efficiency savings over the coming years.
 It is reviewing how those savings can best be achieved, and the service maintained or improved.
-The Planning Policy is expected to contribute towards these savings.
+The Planning Policy function is expected to contribute towards these savings.
 Helpfully, the budget is regularly monitored to plan and project for any efficiency opportunities and potential unexpected additional costs likely to be incurred in producing the Development Plan Documents.

-• Legal Challenge – As above, and in addition as each Plan develops the Council will work closely with its designated planning solicitor to reduce the risk of a successful legal challenge.
+• Legal Challenge - As above, and in addition as each Plan develops the Council will work closely with its designated planning solicitor to reduce the risk of a successful legal challenge.
+This is likely to require specialist legal advice.

 Monitoring and review